uspki/policies/certificate-policy.md

 ### 1.3.5 Subscribers
 A Subscriber is the entity identified in a Certificate, capable of using the Private Key that corresponds to the Public Key listed in the certificate, and has agreed to the terms of the Subscriber Agreement with the CA.  Prior to verification of identity and issuance of a Certificate, a Subscriber is an Applicant.

-For this policy, Subscribers are limited to: 1) web services operated by or on behalf of Federal agencies, and 2) Domain Names within the .GOV and .MIL Domain Namespace(s).
+For this policy, Subscribers are limited to: 1) web services operated by or on behalf of Federal agencies, and 2) Domain Names within the .gov and .mil Domain Namespace(s).

 ### 1.3.6 Relying Parties
 A Relying Party is any individual or entity that relies on a U.S. Federal Public Trust TLS PKI Certificate, the information included in the certificate, and the digital signature by a CA.